Community Arts academy

 Merit-based Scholarships

 Merit-based camp scholarships are available, covering 10% to 50% of tuition costs.
 Scholarships are competitive and determined by audition.
-To apply, submit a completed registration form along with video recordings of two or more contrasting works (recorded within the past six months), with at least one being memorized, no later than Friday, April 25, 2025.
+To apply, fill out this form and include video recordings of two or more contrasting works (recorded within the past six months), with at least one being memorized.
 Earlier submissions receive priority consideration.
-Send YouTube or other links of your recordings to [email protected].

 Note: Participants in the 2025 Gene Marcus Piano Competition who wish to be considered for a camp scholarship do not need to send a recording but should send a completed application.